The King's Academy (West Palm Beach, Florida): National awards and recognition

 2017: The school's choir and dance students were selected to perform for President Donald Trump and Vice President Mike Pence at their inaugural concert.

 2017: For a second time, the school's musical theatre program was named one of the nation's five best by the American High School Theatre Festival, winning the award for its performance of "Les Miserables."

-2017-2020, 2022: The school's competitive cheerleading team earned five National Grand Champion honors, defeating all teams, at the Fellowship of Christian Cheerleaders ("FCC") National Championships in Orlando, Florida.
+2017-2020, 2022, 2026: The school's competitive cheerleading team earned six National Grand Champion honors, defeating all teams, at the Fellowship of Christian Cheerleaders ("FCC") National Championships in Orlando, Florida.

 2018: The school's conservatory students performed the world high school premiere of "Newsies" the musical.

 2022: The school hosted the Fox News Hannity Town Hall Special Live Event which included Governor Ron DeSantis, US Senator Marco Rubio, and US Senator Rick Scott.

 2022: TKA became the first brick-and-mortar K-12 school to earn a YouTube silver play button for 100,000 subscribers.
-By 2025, the school's @TKAWPB channel had more than 290,000 subscribers.
+By 2025, the school's @TKAWPB channel had more than 300,000 subscribers.

 2023-2024: The school's conservatory students performed the world school and world amateur premieres of Sight & Sound's "Ruth" and "Joseph" musicals, respectively.

 2024: Broadway's Jeremy Jordan performed a Christmas concert with the school's jazz ensemble.

 2025: The school earned Exemplary Accreditation from the Association of Christian Schools International (ACSI), one of approximately 25 Christian schools in the USA to earn ACSI's highest award.

 2025: Linda McMahon, U.S. Secretary of Education for President Donald Trump, nominated the school for a third National Blue Ribbon School as an Exemplary High Performing School; one of 50 private schools to receive the honor.

+2025: First Lady Melania Trump, invited the school's jazz ensemble to perform Christmas favorites in the White House's East Room; one of 25 musical groups to be selected.

+2026: Best-selling jazz saxophonist Kenny G collaborated with the school's jazz ensemble on a recording of "You Raise Me Up."